sourabh-mourya/BankInfo_API/README.md

 Django was chosen because it provides a robust, secure, and scalable backend framework with built-in support for ORM, migrations, and admin tooling, which makes managing relational data like banks and branches straightforward.
 Django REST Framework (DRF) was selected to implement RESTful APIs efficiently.
 DRF offers:
-       * Clean and structured API development *Powerful serializers for converting model data to JSON
+      - Clean and structured API development
+      - Powerful serializers for converting model data to JSON
-       *  Generic views that reduce boilerplate code
+      -  Generic views that reduce boilerplate code
-       *  Built-in support for REST best practices
+      - Built-in support for REST best practices

 Using Django with DRF ensures:
-   `*` Maintainable and readable code
+  - Maintainable and readable code
-   `*` Proper separation of concerns
+  - Proper separation of concerns
-   `*` Fast development while adhering to industry standards
+  -Fast development while adhering to industry standards

 This stack is well-suited for building production-grade REST APIs and aligns perfectly with the requirements of the assignment.